talhamehboob10/ECE-668-simulator/ReadME.md

-Requirements:
+## Requirements:
- * Python
+- Python
- * TKinter (Default in MacBook)
+- TKinter (Default on MacBook)

-How to Run:
+## How to Run:
+1. **Clone the Repository:**
-  * Clone the repository and have all the files in the same directory
+   - Ensure all files are in the same directory after cloning.

-  * The repo consists of 'tomasulo_simulation.py' file and 'instruction.txt' file
+2. **Repository Contents:**
+   - Contains:
+     - `tomasulo_simulation.py` file
+     - `instruction.txt` file

+3. **Run the Simulation:**
-  * Run the 'tomasulo_simulation.py' file by running the command 'python tomasulo_simulation.py'
+   - Execute the `tomasulo_simulation.py` file using the command:
-  * When you run this file, the program would ask you for multiple inputs as we have modular functional units and modular delays functionalities in our code
-  * Press 'd' for default values of delays for the instructions
+     ```
+     python tomasulo_simulation.py
+     ```

+4. **Input and Configuration:**
+   - The program prompts for multiple inputs:
+     - For default instruction delays, press 'd'.
-  * Press 'c' for custom values of delays for the instructions and specify the delay values for each instruction
+     - For custom instruction delays, press 'c' and specify values for each instruction.
-  * Press 'd' for default number of functional units for different operations in the reservation table
-  * Press 'c' for the custom values of number of functional units for different operations in the reservation table
-  * After you enter this informtation, the GUI will open
+     - For default functional units, press 'd'.
+     - For custom functional units, press 'c'.

+5. **Graphical User Interface (GUI):**
+   - Upon providing necessary inputs, the GUI opens.
-  * Press 'Step-by-step' to run the instructions in a sequential cycle and observe the output on the instruction, reservation and register tables
+   - Use 'Step-by-step' for sequential cycle execution, observing output on tables.
-  * Press 'Autoexe' for auto execution which goes through the instructions in an automated fashion
+   - Use 'Autoexe' for automated instruction execution.